September 18, 2020

 You’ll have peace of mind knowing that your loved one’s recovery is in the hands of experts.
 Plus, the skilled nursing services at Franciscan Ministries will collaborate with your loved one’s doctor.

 At Franciscan Ministries, we’re dedicated to helping your loved one make the most out of each day as they recover from surgery.
-Our expert skilled nursing and rehabilitation services can help your loved one reach their highest level of wellness.
+Our expert skilled nursing and rehabilitation services team members have experience with elderly recovery after surgery and can help your loved one reach their highest level of wellness. .
 That way, they can get back to doing more of what they love.
 Contact us today to find a skilled nursing community near you and learn more about how we can support your loved one.

 We offer rehabilitative services and skilled nursing care at the following communities.